-The region’s delicacies range from moose burger and sour milk cheese to “rakfisk”, a fish dish made from fermented trout.
+The region’s specialties range from moose burger and sour milk cheese to rakfisk, a dish made from fermented trout.

-Many locals recommend Kveik, a restaurant and brewpub, for a combination of Nordic food and craft beer.
+Many locals recommend Kveik, a restaurant and brewpub popular for its combination of Nordic fare and craft beer.

-Action-packed days will make you long for a good night’s sleep, and in Trysil, your hotel can be part of the experience.
+Action-packed days will make you long for a good night’s sleep, and in Trysil, your hotel is part of the experience.

-To change it up, try locally made goat cheese at the Bryn Farm and say «hello» to the goats – they will warm your heart with their charm.
+During your stay, sample locally made goat cheese at Bryn Farm and say hi to the goats – they will warm your heart with their cute charm.

-Trysil has achieved the certification Sustainable Destination.
-Although this does not mean that the destination is sustainable, it does mean that it has made a commitment to work systematically to reduce the negative effects of tourism, while strengthening its positive ripple effects.
+Trysil has achieved the certification Sustainable Destination for its efforts to reduce the negative effects of tourism, while strengthening its positive ripple effect.

-Ready for some more action?
-Challenge the rapids!
+Ready for more action?
+Head down the rapids!

-Choose between the kids-friendly tour or face the splashing water in the more powerful streams.
+Choose between the child-friendly route or get wet in the more powerful rapids.

-The Trysil river is also a top spot for fly-fishing if you want to find your zen while you wait for the fish to bite.
+The Trysil river is also a top spot for fly fishing if you want to relax in peaceful nature while waiting for the fish to bite.

-If you prefer to stay dry, test your balance in the climbing park Høyt og Lavt …
+If you prefer to stay dry, test your balance at the climbing park Høyt og Lavt …

-… or embark on one of the family-friendly hikes in Trysil.
+… or go on one of the many family-friendly hikes in Trysil.

-The 8.4-kilometre long round trip to Skagsvola is spectacular and a bit strenuous, but still suitable for children that are regular hikers.
+The 8.4-kilometre-long round trip to Skagsvola is spectacular and a bit strenuous, but still suitable for children that are experienced hikers.

-Another popular hiking destination is the Brannvakthytta cabin at the top of mount Trysilfjellet.
+Another popular hiking destination is the Brannvakthytta cabin at the top of Trysilfjellet mountain.

-Take an evening bike ride in the mountains and enjoy the sunset.
+Enjoy an evening bike ride in the mountains and take in the late evening sunset.